Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Comparison to Numerical Simulations

 To answer the second question, we measure in Figure~\ref{fig:haloPowerSpectrum} the power spectra of three halo samples at $z=0$ evolved from the same halo sample in the dark gray band at~$z_\star$, according to the standard (dotted), the number-conserving (solid), and the nearly number-conserving (dashed) merger trees.
 Compared to the standard merger tree, two other number-conserving trees have more halos in number, or lower shot noises.
 The distribution over halo mass in Figure~\ref{fig:haloMassFunction} determines the bias of each halo sample, and the presence of more massive halos in the number-conserving merger tree boosts the halo power spectrum.
-Finally, the light gray curve is the prediction for the halo power spectrum at $z=0$ from the halo sample in the dark gray band at~$z_\star$, where we used Equation~(\ref{eqn:eulerianBiases}) to predict~$b_1(z=0)$ by measuring~$b_1(z_\star)$ from simulations.
-The agreement with the halo power spectrum from the number-conserving merger tree underpins that the assumption of the number conservation is {\it crucial} in the Lagrangian perturbation theory for biased tracers.
-Both Figures~\ref{fig:haloMassFunction} and~\ref{fig:haloPowerSpectrum} are computed by averaging the halo samples from our ten simulations.
-The halo sample in the dark gray band contains~830,000 halos at~$z_\star$ on average.
+Finally, the light gray curve is the theoretical prediction for the halo power spectrum at $z=0$ from the halo sample in the dark gray band at~$z_\star$, where we used Equation~(\ref{eqn:eulerianBiases}) to predict~$b_1(z=0)$ by measuring~$b_1(z_\star)$ from simulations.
+The agreement of the theoretical prediction (gray) with the halo power spectrum (solid) from the number-conserving merger tree underpins that the number conservation is crucial in the Lagrangian perturbation theory for biased tracers.
+Mind that two other power spectra (dotted, dashed) without the number conservation are in significant disagreement with the theoretical prediction (gray).